Want to try a new way with retrospectives?

 Typically a team of 3 to 8 will spend between one and two hours working the sheet.
 They will normally record their thoughts, comments and observations directly onto the sheet.
 At the end of the exercise the sheet may be retained for future reference, hung on a wall, photographed or any one other anything else which the team find helpful.

 I initially developed a series of dialogue sheets for retrospectives.
-These are available for free from Software Strategy as PDF files.
+These are available for free from as PDF files.
 To successfully use the dialogue sheet it will need printing.
-Since few companies have an A1 sized printer this can be difficult and requires the help of a professional printer.
+Since few companies have an A1 sized printer this can be difficult and requires the help of a print shop.

 The success of the retrospective dialogue sheets has led to the creation of several sheet for us in team discussions or kick-off meetings.
 For example, the Agile Kick-Off sheet is intended for teams which are embarking on Agile working.
 This sheet provides all team members an opportunity to talk about what they like (and don’t like) about Agile and which practices they wish to adopt.